MPh-py/MPh/docs/limitations.md

 network socket.
 The first approach is more lightweight and arguably more robust, as it keeps everything inside the same process.
-The second approach is slower to start up and relies on the inter-process communication to work, but would also work across the network, i.e., for remote sessions where the client runs locally and delegates the heavy lifting to a server running on another machine.
-If we instantiate the `Client` class without providing a value for the `host` address and network `port`, it will create a stand-alone client.
+The second approach is slower to start up and relies on the inter-process communication to be robust, but would also work across the network, i.e., for remote sessions where the client runs locally and delegates the heavy lifting to a server running on another machine.
+If we instantiate the [`Client`](api/mph.Client) class without providing a value for the host address and network port, it will create a stand-alone client.
 Otherwise it will run in client–server mode.

 On Linux and macOS however, the stand-alone mode does not work out of the box.
 This is due to a limitation of Unix-like operating systems